Top Budgeting Tips for Single Parents

 1. Crunching the Numbers and Creating a Single Parent Budget

-A great way to get a better financial path is to first figure out where you currently stand and come up with a monthly budget.
+A great way to get on a better financial path is to first figure out where you currently stand and come up with a monthly budget.

 Next, you can tally up your fixed expenses (monthly bills) and variable expenses (clothing, food, entertainment) to see how much, on average, you are spending each month.